jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___
 The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently if serving sizes for each food and nutrient have been calculated previously.
-The serving sizes have to be calculated ahead except for the BLOCK FFQ. **dietaryindex** would work for all existing dietary assessment tools (e.g. FFQ, ASA24) once the serving sizes are available.
+The serving sizes have to be calculated manually ahead except for the BLOCK FFQ. **dietaryindex** would work for all existing dietary assessment tools (e.g. FFQ, ASA24) once the serving sizes are available.

 ### Installation
 ___